-The HDDT Board of Directors is made up of committed volunteers who bring a variety of skills and expertise to the Trust from a diverse range of backgrounds.
+The HDDT Board of Directors is made up of committed team of volunteers who bring a variety of skills and expertise to the Trust from a diverse range of backgrounds.
 Their passion to improve Huntly & District unites them.
-HDDT staff deliver the projects and the day to day running of the organisation, with volunteers helping out regularly.

 Mary is from Aberdeen and lived in North America from 1973-1976.
 On her return she lived and worked at a community farm in Aberdeen.
 She was involved in the establishment of energy advice agency SCARF in Aberdeen in 1985.
 After many years at SCARF she established her own company to provide energy efficiency advice to a range of customer groups.
 Latterly she worked for a community group in Banchory advising on energy and renewable energy in buildings and general awareness raising on climate change.
 Mary worked as a volunteer in Huntly from April 2012.
 She negotiated with SSE and A & R Hepburn Ltd on behalf of Huntly & District Development Trust and Gordon Rural Action to provide free insulation for local residents.
 Mary moved to Huntly in October 2012 and is retired.
 Mary is a director of Greenmyres Renewable Energy and chair of the Greenmyres working group.
 She is interested in native trees and is also a regular volunteer for Trees for Life near Invermoriston.